7420941323/7420941323/README.md

 ## 🚀 About Me

-I'm a passionate **Java Developer** with a keen interest in building scalable, efficient, and clean software solutions.
+I'm a passionate **python Developer** with a keen interest in building scalable, efficient, and clean software solutions.
 I thrive in solving complex problems and love learning new technologies to stay updated in the tech world.
 Let's connect and grow together! 💻

 ---